IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 3. Configure the UID2 module.

 :::info
-The UID2 module supports more advanced use-cases in which UID2 tokens are generated or refreshed server-side.
+The UID2 module supports more advanced use cases in which UID2 tokens are generated or refreshed server-side.
 To learn more, see the [Prebid.js Advanced Integration Guide](./integration-prebid.md).
 :::

 ## Complete UID2 Account Setup